joshbrew/HEGduino_V0/README.md

 ### Headset Assembly (WIP)

-Main thing is to use a ~3cm spacing and to pad foam between the PPG sensors so that there is minimal light interference through the forehead/scalp layer from the desired HEG signal.
-Otherwise you can mount it in a headset however.
-We will provide images and more description soon.
+Main thing is to use a ~3cm spacing and to pad foam between the PPG sensors so that there is minimal light interference through the forehead/scalp layer from the desired brain blood flow signal, or what we could call "depth pulse oximetry" in this case using two actual PPG devices, which is the same thing.
+We will provide images and more description soon of a headset.

 ### Desktop/Mobile PWA